- granted pursuant to CSC Resolution No. 1302714 promulgated on December 17, 2013.

 1. Duly accomplished CS Form 101-K (December 2013);

-e.
-In standard close-up shot (from shoulder level up with the head and face occupying at least 80% of the picture and with the name tag positioned at approximately 1 inch or 2.54 cm below the chin);
+d. in standard close-up shot (from shoulder level up with the head and face occupying at least 80% of the picture and with the name tag positioned at approximately 1” below the chin);

-f.
-In bare face (with no eyeglasses, colored contact lens or any accessories that may cover the facial features; facial features not computer-enhanced);
+e. in bare face (without eyeglasses/colored contact lens, or any accessory that may cover facial features; facial features not computer-enhanced)

 Illustration:

-3. Original and photocopy of any of the following I.D. cards, which must be valid (not expired upon filing of application), and contain the name, clear picture, date of birth and signature of the applicant, and the name and signature of the issuing agency’s current head/authorized representative (if applicable):
+3. Original and photocopy of any of the following I.D. cards, which must be valid (not expired) upon the filing of the application, bearing the applicant’s complete name, picture, and signature, and the issuing officer’s name and signature:

-b.
-School I.D (must be duly validated for the current school year)
+i.
+School I.D.
+Card (must be duly validated for the current school year);

 Note: Any other I.D. card NOT included in the above list shall NOT be accepted.
 Alumni, association, membership, and health I.D.s, including ATM cards, shall NOT be accepted.